 You will need to define the curves representing the top of each zone you have created.
-A table of dates and elevations defines each curve.
+The default definition of a zone includes a table of dates and elevations.
 The first date in the table is always 01Jan.
-The curve is defined by straight lines connecting the points defined in the table.
-By default, the table represents one year, so the last point connects back to the first as the year repeats.
-If the top of zone varies from year to year, it can be defined with a time-series instead using the table.
-For such a case, follow the instructions in Step 3 below for reading the top of zone from HEC-DSS.
+The curve is defined by straight lines connecting the points defined in the table, and the last point connects back to the first point as the year repeats.

+The top of zone can also be defined using a flexible zone definition.
+For example, if the top of zone varies from year to year, then it can be defined as a function of an external time series by reading the top of zone from HEC-DSS.
+Or, if the top of zone is a function of a model variable or a state variable, it can be defined using the Define button.